-The Capital One QuicksilverOne foreign transaction fee is 0%.
-This means you will not be charged extra when you make purchases outside the U.S. using the QuicksilverOne card.
+The Capital One QuicksilverOne foreign transaction fee is $0.
+This means you will not be charged extra when you make purchases outside the U.S. (or online, from international merchants) using the Capital One QuicksilverOne.
 Foreign transaction fees on credit cards range from 0% to 3%, depending on the card and issuer.
 Capital One does not charge foreign transaction fees on any of its personal or business credit cards.

-No foreign transaction fee is just one of the features that make QuicksilverOne a worthwhile rewards card.
-It’s pretty easy to get, available even to people with limited or no credit.
+The $0 foreign transaction fee is just one of the features that make Capital One QuicksilverOne a worthwhile rewards card.
+It’s pretty easy to get, available even to people with limited.
 It also offers 1.5% cash back on all purchases to cancel out its modest $39 annual fee.
-The QuicksilverOne card is on the Visa credit card network, which means you’ll benefit from wide-ranging international acceptance.
+Capital One QuicksilverOne is a Mastercard credit card network, which means you’ll also benefit from wide-ranging international acceptance.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.

 Please keep in mind that editorial and user-generated content on this page is not reviewed or otherwise endorsed by any financial institution.
 In addition, it is not a financial institution’s responsibility to ensure all posts and questions are answered.

 Ad Disclosure: Certain offers that appear on this site originate from paying advertisers, and this will be noted on an offer’s details page using the designation "Sponsored", where applicable.
 Advertising may impact how and where products appear on this site (including, for example, the order in which they appear).
 At WalletHub we try to present a wide array of offers, but our offers do not represent all financial services companies or products.